 But it isn’t just international law that complicates matters.
 Everything from custom duties to cargo inspections can create bottleneck operations within the global supply chain strategies.
 If even one item in a container is flagged, it could stop an entire ship’s worth of containers from making it past the terminal gates.
 It could then be held until a more thorough inspection can be made, which can come with an additional expense.

 Complicating matters further, some countries will hold U.S. shipments for the sole reason that they’re coming from America.
 And in countries like Saudi Arabia, every container must go through inspection.
-Needless to say, these situations can add a significant amount of time to your shipment, creating inefficiencies in the global supply chain that can sometimes be the equivalent of an additional tariff on your goods.
+Needless to say, these situations can add a significant amount of time to your shipment, creating inefficiencies in the warehousing strategy plan and global supply chain that can sometimes be the equivalent of an additional tariff on your goods.

 This isn’t to say you should avoid international sources for goods.
 On the contrary, you should be exploring all your procurement options globally, nationally, and locally.
 Maybe you wouldn’t need to consider upheaving your operations and relocating your warehouse as a result of shifting trade patterns, like 48% of global supply chain and transportation executives are doing now.

 The question then remains: What should U.S. manufacturers do to better understand global supply chain strategies & operations when exporting goods abroad?
 The following strategies should get you started,

 To find the best prices for raw materials and the cheapest places to manufacture goods, the most logical answer is to travel.
 Knowing the origins of your raw materials can provide you with a greater appreciation for the effort necessary to get an item to the production line.
 It also helps put the importance of quality in perspective.
 You understand why everything can’t be scrapped and reworked on a whim.

 STUDY THE LOCAL COMPETITION